TikTok CEO Chew: Montana's ban on the app 'unconstitutional' | Politics

 - Country:

-TikTok CEO Shou Zi Chew said on Tuesday the state of Montana's ban of the app was unconstitutional and that he was confident his company will prevail in the lawsuit challenging the decision.
+TikTok CEO Shou Zi Chew said on Tuesday the U.S. state of Montana's ban of the app was unconstitutional and that he was confident his company will prevail in a lawsuit challenging the decision.

-"We believe that the Montana bill that was recently passed is simply unconstitutional," Chew told the Qatar Economic Forum organised by Bloomberg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)